robert-mcdermott/memoryleaker/README.md

 Executed without providing a leak delay it will default to 100ms which leaks at a rate of about 200MiB the first minute (it's not linear).
 You can adjust the delay to control rate of the leak from ~3GiB/persecond with no delay (-d 0) or to ~3MiB/minute with 1000ms delay (-d 1000), or a very, very slow leak with a 10 second delay (-d 10000).

-Once it's started it will run until stopped (ctrl-c).
+Once it's started it will run until stopped (ctrl-c), otherwise it will leak until your system out of memory.
+If you'd like to define an upper limit to the memory leak, you can use the limit flag (-l \<limit in MiBs\>) that will stop the leak once the desired limit is reached.

 ```
 ./memoryleaker [-d <leak delay in ms; deafaults to 100>]

-  -d int    Optional: delay in ms to adjust the leak rate; default is 100 (default 100)
+  -d int    Optional: delay in ms to adjust the leak rate; default is 100

+  -l int    Optional: upper limit to the memeory leak in MiB; default is unlimited

   -h        print usage information
 ```